High5Apps/organize-rn/ARCHITECTURE.md

 ### No lock-in to a single native platform

 React Native was chosen as the core framework to remove the single point of failure inherent to relying on iOS or Android alone.
-The motivation for this is detailed further in [this section](https://github.com/High5Apps/organize-api/blob/main/ARCHITECTURE.md#minimal-reliance-on-external-services-with-unaligned-interests) of the `organize-api` [`ARCHITECTURE.md` file](https://github.com/High5Apps/organize-api/blob/main/ARCHITECTURE.md).
+The motivation for this is detailed further in [this section](https://github.com/High5Apps/organize-backend/blob/main/ARCHITECTURE.md#minimal-reliance-on-external-services-with-unaligned-interests) of the `organize-backend` [`ARCHITECTURE.md` file](https://github.com/High5Apps/organize-backend/blob/main/ARCHITECTURE.md).

 Furthermore, [React Native for Web](https://necolas.github.io/react-native-web/) offers a straightforward mitigation plan if both native platforms were to abruptly end their partnerships.